MicroFocus/CX/doc/gromit.md

     "postinstall": "unjar-from-url"
 ```

-Now just run `npm install` and you should have the Gromit project in the `node_modules/unjar-from-url/node_modules/gromit` directory.
+Now just run `npm install` and you should have the Gromit files in the `node_modules/unjar-from-url/node_modules/gromit` directory under your project.

 ## Add Gromit to your build

 Now that you have the Gromit dependencies in your `node_modules` directory you need to make sure they get added to your built project.
 This happens in the `gulpfile.js` file in your project.

-Add the following custom task to `gulpfile.js`:
+Add the following two custom tasks to `gulpfile.js`:

 ```
 gulp.task('copy:gromit', function() {